Insanxty/moomoosol/README.md

 # What is this bot?
-This bot allows you to check details about your cashgrab without the need of opening your roblox.
+This bot allows you to check details about your cashgrab without the need of opening roblox.
 It can check these things for now:
   - Visits
   - Favorites